SectorLabs/django-postgres-extra/README.rst

    No. Only Python 3.5 or newer is supported.
 We're using type hints.
 These do not work well under older versions of Python.

-4. **Does this package work with Django 1.X?**
+4. **Which Django versions does this package work with?**

-   No. Only Django 1.11 or newer is supported.
+   Django 1.11 or newer (that includes Django 2.0).

 Working with the code